golemfactory/awesome-golem/README.md

 - [Golem Slate](https://github.com/deutschklub/golem-slate) - SLATE is a code pen SPA for writing a requester script to have work computed by the golem network.
 It utilizes dockerized yagna environments to communicate with the Golem Network in the background.
 Hosted [here](https://golem-slate.xyz/).
 - [Golem Network Video Transcoder](https://github.com/Doc-Saintly/golem-video) - A sample app that uses golem.network to transcode videos.
 Please select your transcoding profile and then upload your videos.
 - [Golem Transcoding requestor](https://github.com/Edhendil/golem-transcoding) - A React + Spring based webapp accepting video files as input and transcoding these files into different formats.
-- [Go le' Machin](https://github.com/DEUTSCHKLUB/go-le-m) - Go le' M. is a web based bulk image editor that uses the golem network for computation.
-It allows users to upload multiple images and apply bulk actions to them.
+- [Go le' Machin](https://github.com/DEUTSCHKLUB/go-le-m) - Web based bulk image editor that allows users to upload multiple images and apply bulk actions to them.

 ### Docker
 - [Golem Requestor Node](https://github.com/DerekJarvis/general-golem) - A dockerized requestor environment.
 You can just pass in the py script  (example uses the blender demo) and it sets up the daemon and runs it.